ToolJet/ToolJet/docs/docs/data-sources/airtable.md

 :::

 :::tip
-This guide assumes that you have already gone throgh [Adding a datasource ](/docs/tutorial/adding-a-datasource) tutorial.
+This guide assumes that you have already gone through [Adding a datasource ](/docs/tutorial/adding-a-datasource) tutorial.
 :::